alhaol/DataScienceCourseSDU/README.md

 # Data Science Course at SDU

-The course/repo is run/maintained by Jakob Hviid <jah@mmmi.sdu.dk> and Fisayo Caleb Sangogboye <fsan@mmmi.sdu.dk>.
+The course/repo is run/maintained by Jakob Hviid <jah@mmmi.sdu.dk>.

 ## Setup